jpschew/GA-Capstone-Project-DSI24/Capstone-Project/README.md

 ## Similarity Testing

+<u>Image-Image Test:</u>

 2 Images were provided to check for the similarity:

 ![Cosine Similarity for 2 images of same person](./sim_same.png "drogba")
 ![Cosine Similarity for 2 images of different persosn](./sim_diff.png "reuskane")

+<u>Image-Video Test</u>

-An input image is given as the person of interest to be identify in an video:
+An input image is given as the person of interest to be identified in an video.

-Input Image:
+Input Image of a Person Trained in Dataset:

 ![Image of person from the dataset](./owen2.jpg "owen_image")